rubengc/GamiPress/readme.md

 * Style improvements for repeatable color pickers on Shortcodes Editor.
 * **Developer Notes**
 * Added support for multicheck fields on Shortcodes Editor.
+* Added support to multiples selects on query logs function.
+* Added support to group_by to query logs function.

 ### 1.7.5 ###